DeadDroid403/WiFiBruter/README.md

 3. Verbosity: We Can Choose if we want a Verbose Output Or Not.

-4. Changable Password Length: We Can Choose How Big Password List We want to use.
+4. Changable Passwords List Length: We Can Choose How Big Password List You want to use.

-Requirements:
+## Requirements:

    1. Python 3.x.
    2. Must Be run as Root or With Sudo.